camile024/tsam/README.md

 4) Make sure to provide tsam_settings file in the executable folder

 ## Changelog:
+### Version 0.95 (19/05/2017)
+-Added scripts on different events: Modify tsam_onError/tsam_onStartup/tsam_onSnapshot scripts.
+These will get ran when the program starts/fails for some reason and every time a snapshot is taken.

 ### Version 0.94 (25/08/2017)
 -Fixed bugs related to updating channel's last active date
 -Fixed counting channel's rank for channels with only 1 occurence (e.g. temporary)